Bajena/3dEngine/README.md

 # 3dEngine
-3d engine written from scratch using Windows Forms.
-Supports flat + phong shading and 3 types of camera.
+3d engine written from scratch using C# and Windows Forms.
+Features:
+- 2 types of shading: flat and phong
+- 3 types of camera: static, observing and following
+- Importing 3d models with .babylon extension

 # Preview
 ## With flat shading